jeffreyherr/RendermanThing/README.md

 # Renderman environment

-Built this lit graphic using Pixar's Renderman
+Built this scene using Pixar's Renderman

 TO RENDER
 1) compile shaders: shader myShader.sl